A mindset of service: M&E systems that win accolades from program management teams

 Yes indeedy, I’d say.

-I’ve come across M&E systems with vastly over-articulated theories of change, lists of indicators as long as Mount Everest is high (allow me a wee bit of exaggeration, okay?), a spider’s web of components that even Charlotte would get lost in, and all manner of bells and whistles that make them look sophisticated but entirely unapproachable.
+I’ve come across M&E systems with vastly over-articulated theories of change, lists of indicators as long as Mount Everest is high (allow me a wee bit of exaggeration, okay?), a spider’s web of components that even Charlotte would get lost in, and all manner of bells and whistles that make the system look sophisticated but entirely unapproachable.

 All of it created by one M&E specialist or another.